 Part of the price of each Green Power kilowatt-hour goes into a research and development fund, a portion of which funds the Sun Power for Schools program.
 Through the program, students at participating Georgia schools can study solar power first hand.

-The power currently comes from methane gas from two landfill sites, a low-impact hydropower facility and a biomass facility that uses waste wood.
+The power currently comes from methane gas from three landfill sites, and a biomass facility that uses waste wood.
 Green Power EMC continues to look for more opportunities to add renewable energy generating capacity.

 Sign Up Now for Green Power